Ppatel122/Calculator/README.md

 # Calculator App
 Pranj Patel

-Calculator app in python using the tkinter module.
+Simple calculator app in python using the tkinter module.

-Demo being created.